Angmering family's cat 'mauled' by two 'out of control' off-lead dogs as 'brave' passerby saves her life

-A passer-by stepped in to rescue Lisa Finch’s cat Ruby during the attack, near Rowan Way and Parsons Close, Angmering, on Sunday (April 30).
+A passer-by stepped in to rescue mum-of-two Lisa Finch’s cat Ruby, who was attacked ‘on her own doorstep’ near Parsons Close, Angmering, on Sunday, April 30.

+“We were devastated when we found out she was viciously attacked by two dogs.

+“It was really concerning as we could not find her for four hours.
+By the time we had found her, she was in a very bad way.”

 Despite vets’ swift action, Ruby had to have her leg amputated as a result of her injuries.
-She is now back at home but will need to return to the veterinary practice for further treatment – with bills already nearing £5,000.
+She is now back home but is not yet out of the woods – meanwhile, her vet bills are already nearing £5,000.

 A spokesperson for WCWT thanked everyone who had donated after the ‘defenceless’ animal was attacked by two ‘out-of-control’ dogs, ‘who were both off leads and the owner was nowhere to be seen’.